VPN Unlimited Review 2025

 • Works on desktops, phones, and some routers

-• No native apps for most Smart TVs or game consoles, but it can be set up manually on a router
+• Native apps for most Smart TVs but none for game consoles, but it can be set up manually on a router

 Good for a few devices but not ideal for a large household.